Skip to contents

 Learn more

-To learn more about downloading daily climatic data, please consult this vignette for point coordinates, or this other if you need to extract data for several polygons or a region.
+To learn more about downloading daily and monthly climatic data, please consult this vignette for point coordinates, or this other if you need to extract data for several polygons or a region.